Cyprus Public Transport: Everything You Need To Know About It

 Taxis & ride-hailing apps

 While buses are the most cost-effective option, taxis are widely available across the island, offering a more convenient but pricier alternative.
-Taxis in Cyprus are regulated and metered, but it’s always advisable to confirm the fare before starting your journey, especially for longer distances.
+Taxis in Cyprus are regulated and metered.
+It’s always advisable to confirm the fare before starting your journey, especially for longer distances.

 Cyprus also has ride-hailing apps such as Bolt, which allows travelers to book taxis through an app, much like Uber.
 This is a convenient way to get around, particularly if you’re in a city or need transport late at night when buses may not be operating.